At age 28, I went back to school.

 I came across some schools that offered credit if you achieved a certain score on the SAT or SAT II.
 There are no rules that say you can’t take these exams as an adult.
 As long as you pay Collegeboard.org their money, they don’t even care if you show up for the exam.

-If your degree program offers credit for a certain score on any of the SAT exams, I strongly recommended picking up a study book and registering for the exam.
+If your degree program offers credit for a certain score on any of the SAT exams, I strongly recommend picking up a study book and registering for the exam.
 You can save yourself a lot of money and time if you’re willing to do the work and take the tests.

 Take classes online if you can

 I once took a public speaking class online.
-I didn’t want to take the class, but it was the most insidious type of school requirement–the type that the school won’t accept any transfer credit for.
+I didn’t want to take the class, but it was the most insidious type of school requirement–the type that the school wouldn’t accept any transfer credit for.
 So I had to take it.
 The good news is that online classes are notoriously easy for the most part.

 If you feel bad about approaching irrelevant online classes in this manner, just remember: were it not for these classes, you could finish your degree in half the time at likely a fourth of the price.